The LEADERSHIP-AI Synthesis: How Visionary Leaders Can Successfully Collaborate & Compete With the LLMs & Algorithms

 It is not artificial intelligence, writing a book for me.
 It is an alternative intelligence, writing a book with me in co-creation with my deeply embodied, complexly analytical, creative, conceptual, collaborative, and critical forms of thought.

-This paradigm shift—seeing AI as an Additional and Alternative Intelligence rather than a replacement of our own—sits within a broader vision for responsible tech and sustainable AI that has become known as Regenerative Tech.
+This paradigm shift—seeing AI as an Additional and Alternative Intelligence rather than a replacement for our own—fits within a broader vision for responsible tech and sustainable AI known as Regenerative Tech.

-A good few years ago, I sketched out a broad-brush vision for what such a technology should aim to deliver on.
+A good few years ago, I sketched out a broad-brush vision of what such a technology should aim to deliver.
 If you want to deep dive further into a way to align AI to regenerate our crisis-hit world, you can find it here: What Is A Regenerative Technology?
 Exploring Digital Products & Services That Slow Down & Mend Things.

 The emerging Leadership Gap: Smarts & Success are no LONGER Enough